Mutiny Acts: Background

 For martial law, which is built upon no settled principles, but is entirely arbitrary in its decisions, is, as Sir Matthew Hale observes, in truth and reality no law, but something indulged rather than allowed as a law.
 The necessity of order and discipline in an army is the only thing which can give it countenance; and therefore it ought not to be permitted in time of peace, when the king’s courts are open for all persons to receive justice according to the laws of the land.

 This abuse of the crown's prerogative (the crown's right to make and enforce rules for the military) caused Parliament to pass the Petition of Right in 1628.
 This act stated that neither civilians nor soldiers and officers who were in England during peace were subject to military courts or law.
 Only common-law courts and courts of equity could exercise authority over individuals in peacetime England.
-Because the articles of war did not fall under these courts' jurisdiction, military law couldn't be applied to anyone in England, whether soldier or civilian.
+Because the articles of war did not fall under these courts' jurisdiction, military law could not be applied to anyone in England, whether soldier or civilian.